Robert Fripp: 1971–1985: Collaborations, side projects, and solo career

-He produced and played on Gabriel's second album in 1978.
+Fripp also produced and played on Gabriel's second album in 1978.
 "Robert is particularly skilful at keeping things fresh, and I like that a lot," Gabriel enthused.
 "I was very interested in Robert's experimental side; that corresponded exactly to what I wanted to do on this second record… There are two (Fripp) solos: one on 'On the Air' and the other on 'White Shadow'.
 And then he plays on 'Exposure'.
 He gives the colour to this piece, being fifty per cent responsible for its construction.
 And he also plays classical guitar here and there.
 He's a musician I admire a lot, because he's one of the only ones to mix discipline and madness with so much talent."

-In 1977, Fripp received a phone call from Eno, who was working on David Bowie's album "Heroes".
-Fripp and Eno had collaborated on an album released in 1975 called Evening Star.
-On this album – particularly 'An Index of Metals' – are strains that would influence the Bowie project two years later, notably its second side.
-Fripp's playing on Heroes initiated a series of collaborations with other musicians.
+In 1977, Fripp played on David Bowie's album "Heroes" at Eno's invitation.
 Fripp soon collaborated with Daryl Hall on Sacred Songs.

 During this period, Fripp began working on solo material, with contributions from poet/lyricist Joanna Walton and several other musicians, including Eno, Gabriel, and Hall (including the latter's partner, John Oates), as well as Peter Hammill, Jerry Marotta, Phil Collins, Tony Levin and Terre Roche.
 This material eventually became his first solo album, Exposure, released in 1979, followed by the Frippertronics tour in the same year.